WenkeRen/spxquery/README.md

 ## Known Issues

 **Overly Conservative Source Masking**: The pipeline uses official SPHEREx image masks to avoid bad pixels during background subtraction.
 However, the official pipeline tends to provide overly large source masks.
-If your target is located in an extended nebula or near bright stars, the photometry extraction may fail because no clean pixels are available for background estimation.
-In such cases, consider using a different background estimation method or manually adjusting the mask parameters.
+If your target is located in an extended nebula or near bright stars, the photometry extraction may fail because no clean pixels are available for background estimation. **Solution**: Use the window background method (`background_method='window'` in advanced configuration) which estimates background from a rectangular region instead of an annulus, or manually adjust mask parameters.

 ## License